rhythmbhandari/CinemaQuest/README.md

 - Users can search for movies by title or genre.
 - Users can view detailed movie information, including, cast, and ratings.
 - Users can add movies to their watchlist.
+- Users have an splash screen when starting the app.
+- Users can sign up and log in.
+- User can filter by categories.
+- Users can view their watchlist and favourites movies.